cwkingjr/csv-term-tagger/README.md

 ## Common Installation Extras

-If you want to use some command line interface (CLI) tools, but want to be able to use Windows Explorer to drag a file/folder (path) and drop it on an icon to run it with your selection, you can build a Windows Batch file for the ClI app to do that.
+If you want to use some command line interface (CLI) tools, but want to be able to use Windows Explorer to drag a file/folder (path) and drop it on an icon to run it with your selection, you can build a Windows Batch file for the CLI app to do that.
 Learn how here: https://github.com/cwkingjr/windows-drag-to-app-with-args

 ## CSV Term Tagger Installation, Update, and Removal